dannguyen/journalism-syllabi/README.md

 <a href="https://comm.osu.edu/sites/comm.osu.edu/files/SP16%20Comm%204221%20Syllabus%20Hunt.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this class, we will practice data journalism, a technique that is also called computer-assisted reporting.
+        In this class, we will practice data journalism, a technique that is also called computer-assisted reporting.
 Also called precision journalism, this reporting strategy uses computers to analyze the ever-increasing amount of publicly available data to create unique and compelling stories.
-This course...</em></p>
+This course
+        </small></p>

         <p>Instructors: Spencer Hunt @spencerhuntosu</p>
     </td>
     <td>
-        Ohio State University
+        <small>Ohio State University</small>
     </td>
   </tr>